BroodLK/aa-discord-obfuscate/README.md

    - Use `Sync selected roles now` or `Sync all roles now`, or rely on sync-on-save if enabled.
 Additionally, you can wait for the periodic task.
 -------------------------
+> [!INFO]
+> This does not modify any groups inside AllianceAuth, they will appear as they always have.

 ### Enable and Schedule Tasks<a name="enable-and-schedule-tasks"></a>